Module 06

 In-class task

-• and show the change in elevation between the DEMs
+• and show the change between the DEMs

 • within two miles of the center of the site.